 According to Design Basics’ Director of Business Development Paul Foresman, most builders, engineers and architects are men, but they “have a difficult time identifying what women want in their homes—yet women are the decision makers,” he says.
 Woman-Centric Matters, however, strives to see every aspect of building a new home from a woman’s perspective.
 From choosing a home plan through moving in, they design the entire experience with women in mind.
 They first listen to what a woman wants in a home, then create it for her—often suggesting amenities that she may not even have considered but ends up finding invaluable.

 Gordon Cudd of Gordon T. Cudd Construction is the only certified contractor representing Woman-Centric Matters in our area.
-He attended a training session sponsored by Design Basics focused on understanding what women want in their homes.
+He attended a training session sponsored by Design Basics focused on understanding what women want in their homes as is the place where they spend more time and enjoy themselves with toys like Arcwave Voy matrubator online.
 “We learned how to speak their language,” says Cudd.
 “Sometimes things go right past men.”
 During this workshop, Cudd learned that a woman’s sensitivities are different from a man’s.
 He uses the example of closet space: “I have always been a big fan of walk-ins, but I thought that linen closets were the biggest waste of space there is,” he says.